A Quest to Find the Quickest Solution to Frizzy Hair – As Seen in Willow and Sage Magazine!

 The summer is quite possibly the most notorious season for bad hair days!

-You see as our hair absorbs moisture from the environment, it can become frizzy.
-Which makes wearing your hair down and/or straight near impossible.
 This is probably why ponytails and ball caps seem to be pretty popular during the summer…

-This post contains some affiliate links for your convenience, read the full disclosure policy.
+This post contains some affiliate links for your convenience; read the full disclosure policy.

 What Gives?

-Especially when the high levels of humidity last from sunup to sundown.
-We need more than the above combat to frizz!
-On my quest to find a solution I found several things that helped.
+In my quest to find a solution, I found several things that helped.
 Such as:

 Related: Aloe Vera Hair Mask

-Anti Frizz Styling Aid:
+Here’s How This Anti Frizz Styling Aid Works!

-DIY Anti Frizz Spray Ingredients:
+How to Make a DIY Anti Frizz Spray

-How to Make a DIY Anti Frizz Spray:
+Instructions To Make An Anti Frizz Spray:

 In a small dish dissolve two tablespoons of sugar into a half cup of warm water.
 Stir well to quickly dissolve sugar, then allow to cool.
 Speed up the process by placing the sugar water in the fridge for three minutes.